tryingsomestuff/Minic/README.md

 ### GUI/protocol (Xboard or UCI)

-Starting from release 1.00 Minic support setting options using protocol (both XBoard and UCI).
-Option priority are as follow : command line option can be override by protocol option.
+Starting from release 1.00 Minic supports setting options through the protocol (both XBoard and UCI).
+Option priority works as follows: command-line options can be overridden by protocol options.
 This way, Minic supports strength limitation, FRC, pondering, can use contempt, ...

 If compiled with the WITH_SEARCH_TUNING definition, Minic can expose all search algorithm parameters so that they can be tweaked.
 Also, when compiled with WITH_PIECE_TUNING, Minic can expose all middle- and end-game pieces values.